Montenegro and the euro: Current status

 Additionally to that, to join the euro area candidates must also ensure that their national laws and rules provide for the independence of their national central banks, and that their statutes are in compliance with the provisions of the treaties and compatible with the statutes of the European Central Bank and the European System of Central Banks.

 The Maastricht Treaty provides that all members of the European Union will eventually join the euro area, once the convergence criteria have been met.

 To date, the path of Montenegro to the European Union and subsequently to the Eurozone membership is still unclear.
-Some experts are of an opinion that in situation like this the convergence criteria should be set as an additional prerequisite for Montenegro’s membership in the European Union and should be complied with before the country joins the Union.
+Some experts believe that in a situation like this, the convergence criteria should be set as an additional prerequisite for Montenegro’s membership in the European Union and should be complied with before the country joins the Union.